-Specific Objectives Content The learner should be able to: describe the historical development of P.T.
+Specific Objectives Content The learner should be able to: • describe the historical development of P.T.
 Historical Development of the periodic table Unique position of Hydrogen, H, in the Periodic Table describe the structure of the modern PT. explain the unique position of, h, in the periodic table.
-The Modern Periodic table Periods and Groups Classification of the elements: based on electronic configuration of elements as: s, p, d and f blocks explain the basis on which the modern Periodic Table was constructed. place the elements of PT into Classification into metals, metalloids and non-metals Periodicity of Properties in the Periodic Table Groups Periods Blocks • place the elements of P1 into Groups, Periods and Blocks.
+The Modern Periodic table Periods and Groups Classification of the elements: based on electronic configuration of elements as: s, p, d and f blocks Classification into metals, • explain the basis on which the modern Periodic Table was constructed. metalloids and non-metals Periodicity of Properties in the Periodic Table Groups Periods Blocks • place the elements of PT into Groups, Periods and Blocks.
 Atomic Properties describe factors influencing properties of metals.
-Factors affecting atomic properties of elements (Z = nuclear charge S = shielding effect Effective Nuclear Charge • explain the relationship between effective nuclear charge, nuclear charge and shielding effect.
-Z eff = Z - S) • Atomic radius:- Across Period (from left to right) and down a group - Ionic radius - Ionisation energy • explain the meanings of the Variation of ionisation
+Factors affecting atomic properties of elements (Z = nuclear charge S = shielding effect ,Effective Nuclear Charge • explain the relationship between effective nuclear charge, nuclear charge and shielding effect.
+Z{eff} = Z - S) Atomic radius:- Across Period (from left to right) and down a group Ionic radius Ionisation energy • explain the meanings of the Variation of ionisation

 Specific Objectives Content

 terms ; atomic radius, ionic Energy (across a

 radius, ionisation energy Period and down a

 • describe the trends of the group)

 atomic properties across and Anomalous cases (Be,

 down the PT B, N, O)

 • explain the trends of the atomic Use of successive

 properties down and across the ionisation energy to

 PT. deduce the electronic

 • correctly demonstrate configuration of

 knowledge of graphical elements.

 representation and

 interpretation of data on the

 atomic properties.

-• explain the concepts of electron Electron affinity, EA;
+• explain the concepts of electron • Electron affinity, EA;

 affinity, electropositivity, electronegativity;

 electronegativity and valency. electropositivity ; valency

-- Metallic Character
+- Metallic character

 Melting and boiling points